RaymondThach/Notetaker_TideCloak_NextJS/README.md

-# Implementing a Notetaking using Next.JS and TideCloak following the below instructions
+# Implementing a Notetaking application using Next.JS and TideCloak following the below instructions

 # Securing applications using Next.JS and TideCloak